ntnu-arl/mimosa/README.md

 ![License: MIT](https://img.shields.io/badge/License-BSD-green.svg)
 ![ROS Version](https://img.shields.io/badge/ROS-Noetic-blue)

 This package implements a tightly-coupled multi-modal fusion framework.
-It currently suppports fusing LiDAR (Geometric, Photometric), Radar, any Odometry and IMU.
+It currently suppports fusing LiDAR (Geometric, Photometric), Radar, any Odometry and IMU to provide robust state estimation in challenging environments.
+The framework is designed to be modular and easily extensible to add new sensors.

 ## Working Description

-mimosa maintains a sliding window factor graph to fuse constraints generated from multiple sensors.
-On arrival of a new measurement, a new state is "declared" in the graph and connected with a preintegrated IMU factor.
+mimosa maintains a sliding window factor graph to fuse factors generated from multiple sensors.
+On arrival of a new measurement (a pointcloud from the LiDAR or Radar or an odometry message from an external odometry source like VIO), a new state is "declared" in the graph and connected with a preintegrated IMU factor.
 Then the measurement gets processed by the corresponding sensor manager to generate a new factor(s).
 This factor(s) is(are) then added to the graph and the graph is optimized.
+The optimized state is then published on `mimosa_node/graph/odometry` topic as a `nav_msgs/Odometry` message.

+### IMU Factor

+The IMU factor is based on GTSAM's provided `PreintegratedIMUFactor` but modified to also have gravity as a state in the preintegration.
+This is due to the fact that we consider the initial orientation of the IMU to be the world frame (whereas GTSAM assumes the world frame to be gravity aligned).

+### LiDAR Factor

+There are two types of LiDAR factors implemented:

+1. Geometric Factor: This factor uses point-to-plane scan-to-map ICP residuals to constrain the LiDAR pose.
+The correspondences are found using a k-d tree and the residuals are computed using the point-to-plane distance.
+2. Photometric Factor (Implemented only for Ouster LiDARs): This factor uses photometric error of patches in the intensity image to constrain the LiDAR pose.

+### Radar Factor

+The radar factor provides a single factor per pointcloud that utilizes the radial speed residuals from the radar measurements.

+### Odometry Factor

+Consecutive odometry measurements (e.g., from a VIO system) are used to create relative pose factors (Between factors) between the corresponding states in the graph.

 ## Setup